JackLawhorn/Heavens-Above-Gardens-Below/Posts/Soldiers of the Red Court.md

 ### Shambling Mounds

-The unluckiest of the [[Red Court]]'s victims are those who die while being fed upon by the infected, only to be violently wrenched back to a state of [[near-life]].
+The unluckiest of the [[Red Court]]'s victims are those who die while being fed upon by the infected, only to be violently wrenched back to a state of [[Near-life]].
 After predation, too little is left of corpses to still serve their master as effective predators and vectors of the [[Red Death]].
 And so their remains crawl towards each other to form new horrors.
 These Shambling Mounds of flesh, blood, and bone rearrange in an attempt to optimize their killing power, often possessing an unnatural and unsettling collection of parts and extremities.

 Though they are less effective as predators, Shambling Mounds possess certain unique abilities.
 For example, their already torn apart bodies are able to temporarily de-solidify to slip through small gaps.
 Upon being attacked with a torch or other source of fire, they are also able to quickly burst, saving as much infected materials as possible by launching matter far from the deadly flames and spraying those nearby with their infectious matter.